 For full-time full-stack students, if you are absent more than 5 days of class, a teacher will talk to you about your attendance, remind you of this policy, and send you an email.
 You may be expelled if you are absent more than 10 days of class, or are absent 3 days in one week.
 Staff may make an exception to this policy at their discretion.
 No exceptions will be granted after 15 absent days.

-For part-time full-stack students, Sunday classes count as two days.
+For part-time full-stack students or students enrolled in the 6-Week Intro to Programming Course, Sunday classes count as two days.
 If you are absent more than 10 days of class, a teacher will talk to you about your attendance, remind you of this policy, and send you an email.
 You may be expelled if you are absent more than 20 days of class, or are absent 3 days in two weeks.
 Staff may make an exception to this policy at their discretion.
 No exceptions will be granted after 30 absent days.

 Your allowed absences are available for you to use for any reason.
 You may need to use them if you're sick, need a mental health break, or have a personal emergency.
 You are also welcomed to use them to work solo (without pairing with another student).
 If you choose to work solo, you are still welcome to attend class and ask questions of your teachers and advisors.